What the law says

 Employers are responsible by law for the health, safety and welfare at work of their workers and these responsibilities apply wherever their staff are working.
 Arrangements for the welfare of employees must provide for homeworkers, as well as those who work in the employer’s workplace.

-Employers must not ask or direct an employee to commit an offence by requiring travel for work that it is possible to be done from home.
-Nor should employers encourage, authorise or make arrangements that would allow or put pressure on their employees to break the law.
+Employers must not ask or direct an employee to commit an offence by requiring travel for work that is possible to be done from home.
+Nor should employers encourage, authorise or make arrangements of any kind that would allow or put pressure on their employees to break the law.

 Failure to have regard to these duties can result in enforcement actions under public health regulations.